 We always work to deliver the best possible care and compassion to cancer patients and their families.

-We have the facilities to diagnose and treat many types of cancer and offer a wide range of services for adults, children and young people.
+We have facilities to diagnose and treat many types of cancer and offer a wide range of services for adults, children and young people.
 One in three of us will develop some form of cancer at some point in our lives, and our teams are committed to improving the outcome for you if you are diagnosed with cancer.

 As a Frimley Health patient you will have much of your treatment at one of our hospitals.
-However, depending on your cancer type, there may be occasions when you have to visit one of our partner hospitals, or a specialist cancer unit which is a recognised centre of excellence for that particular type of cancer.
+However, depending on your cancer type, there may be occasions when you have to visit one of our partner hospitals, or a specialist cancer unit, which is a recognised centre of excellence for that particular type of cancer.

 We aim to tailor your care to your needs, depending on the type of cancer that you have.